Don’t allow yourself to be misled.

 Is There Guaranteed Acceptance Life Insurance With No Waiting Period?

-It does not exist anywhere in the USA.
+A life insurance policy with no health questions and no waiting period does not exist anywhere in the USA.

 There are no exceptions.